 - assessors who visit residential care and secure care services

 - boarding supervisors

 - departmental officers of the Department of Communities

 - doctors

+- midwives

 - ministers of religion

-- nurses and midwives
+- nurses

 - out-of-home care workers

-- police officers
+- · police officers

+- psychologists

+- school counsellors

 - · teachers.

 New mandatory reporting groups are being brought into operation in stages to ensure they receive the necessary training and support to fulfil their new reporting obligations.